-Here’s a look at what financial health really means and what financial services firms and organizations advocating financial literacy can do to foster it among consumers.
+Here’s a look at what financial health really means and what financial services firms and organizations advocating financial literacy can do to foster it among multicultural consumers.

 Key Elements of Financial Health

-When someone is physically healthy, they are better able to fight illnesses, less likely to need emergency care and less likely to develop chronic conditions.
-Similarly, financial health is characterized by a person’s ability to manage money in a way that allows them to be protected from an unexpected crisis and plan ahead to improve their position.
+Financial health is characterized by a person’s ability to manage money in a way that allows them to be protected from an unexpected crisis and plan ahead to improve their position.
 Key elements of financial health include:

-- Smooth and effective management of day-to-day finances, meaning a person pays bills on time, has an acceptable debt-to-income ratio and feels confident in their ability to meet short-term financial goals
+- Smooth and effective management of day-to-day finances, meaning a person pays bills on time, has an acceptable debt-to-income ratio, and feels confident in their ability to meet short-term financial goals.

-- Resilience in the face of inevitable ups and downs, including having adequate savings, insurance and other safety nets
+- Resilience in the face of inevitable ups and downs, including having adequate savings, insurance, and other safety nets.

-- The capacity to seize opportunities that lead to financial security and mobility, meaning they are saving and investing to meet long-term goals, including retirement
+- The capacity to seize opportunities that lead to financial security and mobility, meaning they are saving and investing to meet long-term goals, including retirement.

-- 43 percent were considered financially healthy, meaning they fell within a spectrum of being at least financially stable and, at best, thriving
+- 43 percent were considered financially healthy, meaning they fell within a spectrum of being at least financially stable and, at best, thriving.

-- 28 percent were considered financially coping, meaning they were either striving toward achieving stability or getting by but failing to budget and save regularly
+- 28 percent were considered financially coping, meaning they were either striving toward achieving stability or getting by but failing to budget and save regularly.

-- 28 percent were financially vulnerable, meaning they were either not actively engaged in their personal finances or living paycheck to paycheck with no margin for the unexpected
+- 28 percent were financially vulnerable, meaning they were either not actively engaged in their personal finances or living paycheck to paycheck with no margin for the unexpected.

 The Impact of Financial Literacy on Financial Health